engeir/hack-md-notes/volcano-papers.md

 - A scaling factor of $25$ is too much
-- They also note that there is a dependence on year-after-eruption, where the first year has the weakest forcing per SAOD, before it increases in years two and three
+- They also note that there is a dependence on year-after-eruption, where the first year has the weakest forcing per SAOD before it increases in years two and three (due to increasing albedo)
 - SAOD is weaker in year 1 compared to year 2 (and 3), stronger for tropical than extratropical eruptions, and is stronger for winter than summer eruptions
+- ERF is defined as SW - LW, relative to a control simulation, in an atmosphere-only setup (i.e., what I use)
+- IRF is defined as the difference between ERF and the sum of all RAs (rapid adjustments)
+- They also scale SAOD to instead use 1-exp(-SAOD), which they explain is to account for the spatial distribution of the sulfate aerosol and the ISW, based on a simple application of the Beer‐Lambert law.
+This is, however, _before_ teking the global annual mean.
+- They note that they also run an AGCM, in addition to an AOGCM, allowing them to diagnose ERF.
+This implies that ERF is the only variable they get from the AGCM?
+I.e., SAOD if from AOGCM?

 ### 2021 — Pauling et al.: Robust Inter-Hemispheric Asymmetry in the Response to Symmetric Volcanic Forcing in Model Large Ensembles